Using the Wii Guitar Hero III with a PC¶

 Once the game has loaded you need to go to the options section and enable player 1 lefty flip, otherwise the frets will appear in the wrong order when you go to play a song.

-Now your ready to play!
+Now you are ready to play!
 Enjoy!

 Playing the game¶